Skip to main content

 Can private tenants get solar panel grants?

-Private tenants can benefit from ECO4 and the Warm Homes: Local Grant, but the landlord must consent to the installation.
+Private tenants can benefit from ECO4 and the Warm Homes: Local Grant, but the landlord must consent to the installation since they own the property.
 The tenant typically needs to meet the income eligibility criteria.
-Some councils require the landlord to make a financial contribution.
+Some councils require the landlord to make a financial contribution under certain schemes.

 What is the income threshold for solar panel grants?

-For the Warm Homes: Local Grant, the standard threshold is £36,000 household income, though this varies by council — from £23,000 (Newcastle) to £38,000 (Isle of Wight).
-For ECO4, eligibility is primarily based on receiving qualifying benefits rather than an income threshold.
+For the Warm Homes: Local Grant, the standard income threshold is £36,000 household income, though this varies by council — some set it as low as £23,000 (Newcastle) or as high as £38,000 (Isle of Wight).
+For ECO4, eligibility is primarily based on receiving qualifying benefits such as Universal Credit, Pension Credit, or Child Tax Credit.

-Is there a grant specifically for solar battery storage?
+Is there a grant for solar battery storage?

-There's no standalone grant for batteries, but battery storage can be included as part of a solar installation under ECO4 and the Warm Homes: Local Grant.
-If a home assessment recommends solar, the battery is often included to maximise savings.
+Battery storage can be included as part of a solar installation under ECO4 and the Warm Homes: Local Grant, but there is no standalone grant specifically for batteries.
+If a home assessment recommends solar panels, the battery is often included as part of the package to maximise energy savings.

 How do I apply for a solar panel grant?

-Does 0% VAT apply if I install solar panels myself?
+Can I get the 0% VAT on solar panels if I install them myself?

-The 0% VAT rate applies to supply and installation by a VAT-registered installer.
-If you buy panels separately and DIY install, you may still pay VAT on the equipment.
-For the relief to apply, the installer must be VAT-registered and the property must be residential.
+The 0% VAT rate applies to the supply and installation of solar panels by a VAT-registered installer.
+If you purchase panels separately and install them yourself, you may still pay VAT on the equipment.
+For the VAT relief to apply, the installation must be carried out on a residential property and the installer must be VAT-registered.

 Important: WarmHomeUK is an independent service and is not affiliated with or endorsed by the UK Government, the Department for Energy Security and Net Zero, or Ofgem.
 Eligibility results are indicative and subject to official assessment.
 This content does not constitute financial or legal advice.